-IP rights are classically a key asset of IT product companies and, as such, it is crucial to ensure their transfer to the company.
+"IP rights" is classically a key asset of product IT companies and considering this, it is crucial to ensure their transfer to the company.

-The first issue that commonly arises during the due diligence process is the lack of formal transfer of IP rights from developers to the company.
-Indeed, the IP objects can be created either by the employees, by IT specialists under services agreements or by founders without any written agreements (although this would still constitute a verbal services agreement).
-Despite the differences in regulation for employees and contractors, the absence of a clear provision in the agreement on the transfer of IP rights creates a potential challenge to the company's title to IP by the author.
+A common case observed during the due diligence is when the transfer of IP rights from developers to the company is not properly formalised.
+Indeed, the IP objects can be created either by the employees, or by an IT specialist under services agreements, or by the founders without any written agreements (which would still constitute a verbal services agreement).
+Despite the differences in the regulation for employees and contractors, the absence of the clear provision in the agreement on the transfer of IP rights creates a risk of challenging the company's title to IP by the author.